The washing machine drum resists when you try to turn it by hand

 Related Articles

-- Washing machine is leaking water
+- Washing machine is drawing in water when switched off

 - Why are there holes in my laundry after washing?
 How to prevent holes in washing machine laundry?